ietf-wg-acme/acme/draft-ietf-acme-acme.md

 LoqXcYV8q5ONbJQxbmR7SCTNo3tiAXDfowyjxAjEuX0.9jg46WB3rR_AHD-EBXdN7cBkH1WOu0tA3M9fm21mqTI
 ~~~~~~~~~~

-The client's response to this challenge indicates its agreement to this
+The client's response to the validation request indicates its agreement to this
 challenge by sending the server the key authorization covering the challenge's
 token and the client's account key.